xapian/xapian-docsprint/howtos/range_queries.rst

 	  to run through all potential matches) - lead on to a discussion of speeding up range searches with terms covering parts of the range.

-.. todo:: Check if there is existing documentation which can be used as a
-          skeleton for this.
+.. todo:: Start from valueranges.rst.